Haley Alexander, MS, LPC, LMHC

 Therapy That Respects Your Independence

 You may be used to figuring things out on your own.
 Therapy is not about me telling you what to do.
-It is about helping you better understand yourself, your patterns, and what matters most so you can move forward with more clarity and confidence.
+It is about helping you better understand yourself, your patterns, and what matters most so you can move forward with more confidence and joy.
 I will challenge, but I will never disrespect your freedom of choice.

 A Practice Rooted in Service and Real-Life Experience

 My work is grounded in honoring your lived experience while helping you create meaningful, lasting change.
-My occasional self disclosure is intended to connect as a human and model how life experiences shape who we are.
+I will occasional self disclose which is intended to connect as a human and model how life experiences shape who we are.
+We are humans and vulnerability is how we connect.

 A world where emotional vulnerability is celebrated, mental health is cherished, and every person feels empowered to live life as exactly who they are.